swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/02/20-building-swiftnio-clients/20-building-swiftnio-clients.md

 Let's break it down:

 1. Use the `httpClientBootstrap` to create a new client channel.
-This returns an `EventLoopFuture` containing a regular NIO `Channel`.
-By using `flatMapThrowing` to transform the result of this future, it's possible to convert the `EventLoopFuture` into a `NIOAsyncChannel`.
+This returns an ``EventLoopFuture`` containing a regular NIO ``Channel``.
+By using ``EventLoopFuture\flatMapThrowing`` to transform the result of this future, it's possible to convert the ``EventLoopFuture`` into a ``NIOAsyncChannel``.
-2. In order to use structured concurrency, it's necessary to wrap the `Channel` in an `NIOAsyncChannel`.
-The inbound and outbound types must be `Sendable`, and need to be configured to match the pipeline's input and output.
+2. In order to use structured concurrency, it's necessary to wrap the ``Channel`` in an ``NIOAsyncChannel``.
+The inbound and outbound types must be ``Sendable``, and need to be configured to match the pipeline's input and output.
 This is based on the handlers added in the bootstrap's `channelInitializer`.
-3. The `NIOAsyncChannel` is configured to receive `HTTPClientResponsePart` objects.
+3. The ``NIOAsyncChannel`` is configured to receive ``HTTPClientResponsePart`` objects.
 This is the type that the HTTP client will receive from the server.
-4. The `NIOAsyncChannel` is configured to send `SendableHTTPClientRequestPart` objects.
+4. The ``NIOAsyncChannel`` is configured to send `SendableHTTPClientRequestPart` objects.
 This is the type that the HTTP client will send to the server.
-5. The `get()` method is called to *await* for the result of the `EventLoopFuture`.
+5. The `get()` method is called to *await* for the result of the ``EventLoopFuture``.

 ### Sending a Request

 In place of the TODO comment, add the code to send a request and process the response.
-First, create a `HTTPRequestHead`.
+First, create a ``HTTPRequestHead``.
 Note that this function does not currently support sending a body with the request.
 Do so by adding the following code:

 ```swift
 // 10